- Name

 Event date(s): -

-Registration ends: Sat, Jun 20, 2026 2:00 PM (1 month 1 week from now)
+Registration ends: Sat, Jun 20, 2026 2:00 PM (2 weeks 5 days from now)

 Starting at 11 am Eastern on June 19, The Calligraphy as Meditation Day Marathon brings together 24 artists from around the world, each leading a one-hour session designed to help people slow down, settle in, and reconnect through lettering.
-Each session is followed by a short break, creating a natural rhythm that carries us across time zones.

 No pressure.
 No perfection.
 Just the act of making marks and letting that be enough.